10 best Framer templates for startups

 $129 · Single site licence

-If you’re a SaaS product, start with Torch (dark mode) or Wedge (light mode) — both are purpose-built for product marketing with pricing and feature sections ready to go.
-If you’re launching something and need a one-page fast, Assemble is the most energetic option.
+For SaaS products, Torch (dark mode) and Wedge (light mode) are the strongest starting points — both purpose-built with pricing, features, and CTA sections ready to go.
+Sprig is the premium option for AI and developer tools where an animated dark aesthetic matters.
+For a comprehensive multi-page site with Figma files included, Forerunner covers everything from launch to growth.
+Grey Capital is a niche but well-made pick for VC firms and investment studios.
+If you’re launching and need a high-energy one-pager fast, Assemble is the most energetic option.
 For content marketing, Compose offers the richest editorial features.
 Monograph is the pick if search and filtering matter.
 Reflect and Scribe are the fastest to brand and the cleanest to read.

 Browse startup Framer templates or see the full range on the